zalando/zalando.github.io/_docs/resources/github.md

 ## Process for graduating from Zalando-Incubator

-The open source review group acts as the gatekeeper of which projects are ready to be accepted into the Zalando-incubator organization.
-Furthermore the review group decides which projects are mature to graduate to the main Zalando organization.
+The open-source review group acts as the gatekeeper of which projects are ready to be accepted into the Zalando-incubator organization.
+Furthermore, the review group decides which projects are mature to graduate to the main Zalando organization.